 Don’t rely on debit and credit cards.
 While the 60 euro withdrawal limit applies only to debit cards issued to Greek banks, it’s better to play it safe than sorry.
 Analysts suggest starting with a stash of cash in small denominations to avoid any surprises as banking services including ATMs and credit card processing could be limited in short notice.
 Please be advised that the maximum cash that can be transported outside Ireland without declaration is 10 thousand euro.

 Instead, consider using hotel safes and deposit boxes to stash valuables you do not want to carry with you.
 Be discreet with the cash you have on hand.
-Read more about our safety tips for travelling abroad.

 Travel agents and Greek travel organisations offer organized tours that ensure a series of guarantees that will cover most issues that could occur during the tour.
 It is better, therefore, to rely on a recognised travel organizer and avoid DIY tour operators.